Can UW Huskies junior Salvon Ahmed be a lead back? And does he really need to?

 Can he be a lead back?

-Or, more to the point: can he be like Miles Gaskin, who never received fewer than 222 carries in a season during his historic UW career?
+Or, more to the point: can he be like Myles Gaskin, who never received fewer than 222 carries in a season during his historic UW career?
 Who ran it no fewer than 23 times in four of the Huskies’ final five games in 2018?
 Who played in 52 of a possible 54 career games, providing not just production — but peace of mind?

 Put another way: we know Ahmed can do everything.
 But can he do it every week?